apanyutin/libro-vault/README.md

 ## 📎 Conclusion

-The Bookstore API provides a robust and secure foundation for managing users, books, categories, and orders in an online bookstore environment.
+The LibroVault API provides a robust and secure foundation for managing users, books, categories, and orders in an online bookstore environment.
 With modern technologies like Spring Boot, Spring MVC, Spring Security, and Spring Data JPA, it is designed for scalability and maintainability.

 Feel free to clone, modify, and experiment with the code for your own projects.
 Happy coding!